 As we continued, it started to spit a little bit of rain, but it was still very pleasant to ride and once we got to Sparks Street we stopped at Brixton’s British pub for lunch.
 We started on the patio but eventually had to grab our food and run inside as the rain began to come down quite heavily.
 Even once the rain stopped we stayed there long enough to allow John and Jim to join us after their separate adventures today.

 Eventually we headed out in three groups.
 Rani, Nelson and I decided to try to explore the path down by the river behind the Parliament buildings.
 None of us were really sure where to go and when we found a long, sweeping hill we sped down it to arrive at a beautiful, newly paved switchback complete with paint markings that was fenced off.
-No one felt like turning around and riding straight back up will be 150m resent with descent we had just made.
+No one felt like turning around and riding straight back up the 150m descent we had just made.

 I’m sure you are all familiar with the phrase “What happens in Vegas stays in Vegas”.
 Well, we decided, “What happens on the bike trail, stays on the bike trail”.
 So I’ll just say that someone suggested that perhaps we could squeeze around the end of the fence and carry on because “with the painting complete on the pavement it must be fine around the corner.”